VISIT OUR ART STORE ▶

 Step 7: Painting the Daisy Stems

-Now, it’s time to add stems to our daisies.
-Since I’ve used three primary colors today, I want to keep it consistent and mix the stems from primaries, too.
+Now, it’s time to add stems to the daisies.
+Since three primary colors were used today, the artist keeps it consistent and mixes the stems using primaries as well.

-I mix ultramarine blue with gamboge yellow to create a muted green, which works perfectly for the stems.
+Ultramarine blue is mixed with gamboge yellow to create a muted green—perfect for the stems.

 Mix colors for the stems

-I start with the easiest stem, imagining its path before painting it.
-I plan the stem from the flower’s center downwards for the front daisy.
+The artist begins with the easiest stem, imagining its path before painting it.
+The stem is planned from the flower’s center downward for the front daisy.

-For the tilted daisy, I picture the stem coming from the middle, weaving between the petals, then back out again.
-This helps the stems look natural and connected to each flower.
+For the tilted daisy, the artist pictures the stem coming from the middle, weaving between the petals, then emerging again.
+This helps the stems appear natural and properly connected to each flower.

 Paint the stems